DeFiCh/pinkpaper/governance/README.md

 This fund, will be similar to Incentive Funding and Anchor Reward, they have no private keys and are unrealized by default unless allocated.

-Voting is carried our every 70,000 blocks (at \~2335 blocks per day, that's roughly once every calendar month).
+Voting is carried our every 90,000 blocks (roughly once every calendar month).
 This should be configurable as chainparams and requires a hardfork to update.
 The block where the vote is finalized is also known as "Voting Finalizing Block".

 User is able to submit a fund request that is to be voted by masternodes.
 Each fund request costs non-refundable 10 DFI.
 The 10 DFI is not burned, but being added to the proposal for that will be paid out to all voting masternodes to encourage participation.
 Each fund request can be also specify `cycle`.
-Cycle is defaulted to `1` for one-off fund request, this also allows for periodic fund requests where a request is for a fixed amount to be paid out every cycle (every 70,000 blocks) for the specified cycles if the funding request remains APPROVED state.
+Cycle is defaulted to `1` for one-off fund request, this also allows for periodic fund requests where a request is for a fixed amount to be paid out every cycle (every 90,000 blocks) for the specified cycles if the funding request remains APPROVED state.

 ### Data structure of a funding request